 We have been unable to trace Joseph (Jnr) in the 1911 census, although his mother is living with his brother at 67 Thorpe Road, Melton Mowbray at that time.

 On the 12th November 1915, Joseph White Ordish attested for service in Leicester and was placed in the reserve until the 19th March 1916.
 He served first in the 2/8th Battalion of the Durham Light Infantry with the service number 301231.
 He was appointed as Lance Corporal, and Corporal during his servce with the 2/8th, and subsequently the 1/8th Battalion, before reverting to private on his later posting.

 Joseph embarked for France in Folkstone on the 15th June 1917 and disembarked a day later in Boulogne.
-On the 1st July 1917 he was posted to the 12th Battalion Durham Light Infantry.
+Since his medal roll entry shows his medal entitlement was due to service with the 1/8th Durham Light Infantry, presumably it was with this unit that he went overseas.
+However, just a few days later, on the 1st July 1917, he was posted to the 12th Battalion Durham Light Infantry.
 On the 15th September 1917 he was promoted to Lance Corporal.